-Each consignment must be accompanied by an Animal Health Certificate which conforms to, or includes equivalent information to that in, Code Model certificate No 3.
+Each consignment must be accompanied by a valid Permit to Import Quarantine Material into Australia and an Animal Health Certificate which conforms to, or includes equivalent information to that in, the template shown at Attachment 1.

-The Animal Health Certificate must attest, under V. Sanitary Information, that:-
+The Animal Health Certificate must attest, under V Sanitary Information, that:-

-- 2.1 Immediately prior to the pre-collection period each donor was living in Canada, the United States of America or a Member State of the European Union in a country or zone recognised by the OIE as being free from foot and mouth disease. - 2.2 The exporting country meets the Code Article definitions for country freedom from sheep and goat pox (capripoxvirus). - 2.3 The semen came from donors, 5 years of age or older prior to export of the semen, and - which had lived only in a country or zone where: - scrapie has been compulsorily notifiable during the previous 6 years; - an effective and continuous national surveillance system is practiced; - brains from clinically suspect animals which are slaughtered or die are examined in a laboratory in accordance with the diagnostic techniques set out in the OIE Manual of Standards for Diagnostic Tests and Vaccines or the USDA Voluntary Scrapie Flock Certification Program Standards, Appendix 1; - the feeding of ruminant derived meat-and-bone meal to sheep and goats is banned; - scrapie-affected sheep and goats are slaughtered and their carcasses disposed of in a manner that would reliably preclude the spread of scrapie infective agent (such as complete incineration), and - procedures are followed which allow tracing of each scrapie affected animal back to its flock of birth. - which are of a homozygous PrP genotype known to be susceptible to scrapie, in relation to the particular breed of sheep (approved by AQIS), as verified in the attached certificate/s from a laboratory/laboratories officially approved by the Veterinary Administration to do PrP genotype testing.
+- 2.1 Immediately prior to the pre-collection period each donor was living in Canada, the United States of America or Member States of the European Union in a country or zone recognised by the OIE as being free from foot and mouth disease. - 2.2 The exporting county meets the Code Article definitions for country freedom from sheep and goat pox (capripoxvirus). - 2.3 The embryos came from donors (both male and female), 5 years of age or older prior to export of the embryos, and - which had lived only in a country or zone where: - scrapie has been compulsorily notifiable during the previous 6 years; - an effective and continuous national surveillance system is practiced; - brains from clinically suspect animals which are slaughtered or die are examined in a laboratory in accordance with the diagnostic techniques set out in the OIE Manual of Standards for Diagnostic Tests and Vaccines or the USDA Voluntary Scrapie Flock Certification Program Standards, Appendix 1; - the feeding of ruminant derived meat-and-bone meal to sheep and goats is banned; - scrapie-affected sheep and goats are slaughtered and their carcasses disposed of in a manner that would reliably preclude the spread of scrapie infective agent (such as complete incineration), and - procedures are followed which allow tracing of each scrapie affected animal back to its flock of birth. - which are of a homozygous PrP genotype known to be susceptible to scrapie, in relation to the particular breed of sheep (approved by AQIS), as verified in the attached certificate/s from a laboratory/laboratories officially approved by the Veterinary Administration to do PrP genotype testing.